Habits of the Home

 Balanced Lives

 One of Jesus’ new disciples, Peter, has a sick mother-in-law.
 Jesus goes to her and heals her of a fever.
 Emerging from her solitude of suffering, she immediately begins to be of service to those in her home.
-When others learn of her healing it is written, “the whole town was at the door.”
+When others learn Jesus healed her, it is written, “the whole town was at the door.”
 Jesus … Continue reading “Balanced Lives”

 The Life-Blood of Prayer

 Jesus is here to change the world.
 Are we?
 Do we think he or we should be up to something less?
-That social dynamic is powered by, inspired by prayer.
+Change is powered by prayer.
 In this Sunday’s Gospel, Jesus tells of a widow who will not be wearied by an unjust judge.
-Be persistent, “pray always.”
-Be in communion … Continue reading “The Life-Blood of Prayer”
+Be persistent, “pray always.” we can be in communion with Real … Continue reading “The Life-Blood of Prayer”

 Teach Us to Pray